Do Go On - 334 - Pan Am Flight 73

 Yeah.

-But I guess different times of the morning as it's about to heat up or whatever.
+But I guess different times that morning is about to heat up or whatever.

-No, it's probably as hot as a summer day gets.
+No, that's probably as hot as a summer day gets.

 Thank you, Sophie, for that.